-WP4 led by HZG will focus on two case studies concerning regional publics and stakeholders in the Ile de France and the German Baltic Sea coast regions in order to provide in depth analyses of German and French speaking stakeholders concerned with the effects of heatwayes and droughts in central France and storm surges along the Baltic coast.
+Central to the success of the project is the role of the stakeholders who will provide the starting point from a user/decision maker's perspective and who will be engaged closely throughout the development of attribution products.
+WP1 led by HZG will focus on two case studies concerning regional publics and stakeholders in the Ile de France and the German Baltic Sea coast regions in order to provide in depth analyses of German and French speaking stakeholders concerned with the effects of heatwaves and droughts in central France and storm surges along the Baltic coast.
 Selecting case studies in this way will provide the focus needed to identify specific ways in which the attribution products developed can better meet user needs.
-At the onset of the project, a short series of in-depth interviews will be conducted with selected stakeholders to gain insight into the needs and wishes of stakeholders.
-This will address such issues as preferred means of communication, what should be included in communications, what extreme events are of particular interest, etc. In short, this will be an exploratory component of the work package.
-Parallel to these interviews a user group workshop will focus on the similar questions.
-Subsequently, the information gained from the interviews and from the workshop will be incorporated into a larger series of survey questionnaires.
-In the interviews, the workshop and the data collection with survey questionnaires, user groups will be representative of: 1.
-The general public; 2.
-Sector specific regional stakeholders, 3.
-Scientists involved in climate change in the German Baltic region, and; 4.
-A single study of commercial interests, namely the insurance industry.
-This is the data collection phase of the work package.
-The final analysis will consist of the statistical summarisation of the data in a format in line with the goals of the project.
-A focus on the insurance industry is important, as this is a key stakeholder concerned with robust characterisation of weather and climate-related risks.
+In addition there will be a focus on the insurance industry, a key stakeholder concerned with robust characterisation of weather and climate-related risks.
 Following on from discussions at the ACE meeting in Oxford in September, 2012, which involved representatives of the insurance industry, we have identified suitable stakeholders to represent their interests and to help guide the development of attribution products to meet needs of key sectors (see supporting letters in Appendix 3).
 This will meet objective 1.

-WP5, led by the University of Oxford, will explore the impact of methodological choices and framing of the attribution problem to ensure that attribution products provide a fair reflection of the current evidence on attributable risk of extreme weather and climate events.
+WP2, led by the University of Oxford, will explore the impact of methodological choices and framing of the attribution problem to ensure that attribution products provide a fair reflection of the current evidence on attributable risk of extreme weather and climate events.
 This WP will consider both statistical and dynamical approaches.
 The former will allow a fast track response in the days immediately following an extreme weather or climate event and statistical methodologies for comparing recent climate events with past events will be developed in this WP.
 The latter will be based on a core suite of HadGEM3-A simulations, the model configuration maintained to be using the same atmospheric model as the Met Office seasonal forecasting system).
 The basic design involves comparing simulations of models with observed sea surface temperatures (SSTs), with simulations with alternative SSTs representing possible alternative realities in which particular anthropogenic or natural drivers are absent.
 From these simulations, estimates of the changed risk of particular events can be calculated.
-By taking advantage of distributed computing, WP5 will explore attribution methods with a variety of models to come up with an optimal method for use of the state of the art models in the more operational environments.
-The sensitivity of attribution results to a range of framing issues such as, experimental design, ensemble size, model resolution, and the representation of ocean-atmosphere interactions will be explored.
-The findings will inform the setting up of the near-real time attribution system developed by WP8.
+This WP will explore the sensitivity of attribution results to a range of framing issues, experimental design including model ensemble size, model resolution, and to the representation of ocean-atmosphere interactions.
 The effects of model structure will be investigated by comparing results from the core model, HadGEM3-A model with the EC-Earth model.
 The consistency of results based on dynamical and statistical approaches will be assessed.
-A detailed comparison of results from atmosphere only models and coupled models (CMIP5) will be carried out.
 As a result of these methodological developments and sensitivity studies this WP will build a robust basis for the construction of attribution products that fairly represent current weather and climate risks.
 This will meet objective 2.